clearlinux/cloud-native-setup/metrics/README.md

    INFO: Content of runtime_command=:/@RUNTIMECLASS@/d ...
    ```
-The above execution might take about 4min because it launch upto 20 pods by default and takes measurements for CPU utilization, memory utilization and pod boot time, finally it will generate a `k8s-scaling.json` result file at `result` directory.
+The above execution might take about 4min because it launch up to 20 pods by default and takes measurements for CPU utilization, memory utilization and pod boot time, finally it will generate a `k8s-scaling.json` result file at `result` directory.

+**Note**: to test the launch of pods concurrently, `k8s_parallel.sh` may be used.
+For quicker testing, `k8s_scale_rapid.sh` can be used in place of `k8s_scale.sh`.
+The rest of the launch instructions remain consistent other than script name.

-**Note**: by default the scaling framework makes call to the Kubernetes API directly so, if facing conectivity issues verify that `kubelet` service's proxies and `no_proxy` environment variable are properly setup.
+**Note**: by default the scaling framework makes call to the Kubernetes API directly so, if facing connectivity issues verify that `kubelet` service's proxies and `no_proxy` environment variable are properly setup.

 **Note**: by default the scaling framework uses default values for all its required variables, which can be checked through `scaling/k8s_scale.sh -h` and updated when launching the execution, i.e.:
 ```